PanicStation.org

 Important note

-This is general information, not medical advice or a diagnosis.
-If you feel severely unwell, are getting worse quickly, or can’t keep fluids down, call 911 or go to the ER.
+This is general information, not medical advice, diagnosis, treatment, or a substitute for professional care.
+If you feel severely unwell, are getting worse quickly, or cannot keep fluids down, call 911 or go to the ER.

 Additional Resources